Chansovisoth/CS262_Section2_Team10_Final/README.md

 ### .env File Configuration

-Ensure your `.env` file is configured correctly for the program to work.
-Here is a sample configuration:
+To ensure the `.env` file is configured correctly, copy and paste the content below into the '.env' file:

 ```env
 APP_NAME=Laravel